TransportServer resources

 port: 8080

-Note: This feature is supported only in NGINX Plus.
+This feature is only supported with NGINX Plus.

 Field Description Type Required